trondhindenes/trondsworking-blog-gatsby/content/blog/2019-08-09-Kops-Restore/index.md

 use `kops update` to converge the cluster.
 Kops will determine that masters are missing, and provision them.
 If you want to change instance type for your masters, make the change _before_ running kops update so you don't have to perform a rolling update later.

 ### Perform the restore
+*NOTE: It is possible to run the `etcd-manager-ctl` commands outlined below locally.
+The reason I document the (more complicated) "run-from-inside-docker" method is to avoid having to be stuck by s3 permission issues etc. The procedure below _should_ work every time, but you're of course free to come up with a better way that works for you.
+The important thing is that you restore the `etcd-main` and `etcd-events` databases.
+So there.*

 This is the tricky bit.
 1. ssh into each master.
 Wait until all 3 masters have 2 containers called something related to "etcd".
 There should be one "etcd-main" and one "etcd-evets" container.
 There will be 2 "pause" containers aswell, you can disregard these. etcd-main and etcd-events represent 2 separate etcd clusters that run on the master node.
 We'll restore each in turn.Lets do etcd-main first
 2. Find out which of the masters run an etcd-main container which is currently cluster leader.
 It will have output along the lines of "restore needs to be performed".
 The non-leader containers will simply write "not leader" or similar over and over.